mehulagg/gitlab/doc/user/analytics/ci_cd_analytics.md

 ## Pipeline success and duration charts **(CORE)**

 > - Introduced in GitLab 3.1.1 as Commit Stats, and later renamed to Pipeline Charts.
-> - [Renamed](https://gitlab.com/gitlab-org/gitlab/-/issues/38318) to CI / CD Analytics in GitLab 12.8.
+> - [Renamed](https://gitlab.com/gitlab-org/gitlab/-/issues/38318) to CI/CD Analytics in GitLab 12.8.

 GitLab tracks the history of your pipeline successes and failures, as well as how long each pipeline ran.
-To view this information, go to **Analytics > CI / CD Analytics**.
+To view this information, go to **Analytics > CI/CD Analytics**.

 View successful pipelines: